Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Solving Hottopixx Models Efficiently

 \subsection{Algorithm Outline}

-Solving Hottopixx models $\HT$ arising from endmember extraction problems is challenging.
-We show in Section \ref{Subsec: subproblems of H} that $\HT$ can be reduced into an LP with $O(n^2)$ variables and $O(n^2)$ constraints for HSI matrices $A \in \Real^{d \times n}$ with $d \le n$.
-The size of the LP increases quadratically with the number $n$ of pixels in HSIs, and $n$ often exceeds $10,000 \ (= 100 \times 100)$.

-To remedy the computational issue, we develop an algorithm for solving $\HT$ efficiently based on the framework of column generation, which is known as a classical but powerful means of solving large-scale LPs; see, for instance, Chapter 6 of the textbook \cite{Ber97} for details of the column generation methods.
-Our algorithm is based on the observation that there could be many zero rows in the optimal solution of $\HT$.
-Indeed, the constraints $0 \le X(i,j) \le X(i,i)$ and $\sum_{i=1}^n X(i,i) = r$ of $\HT$ imply that the $i$th row of $X$ is zero if $X(i,i) = 0$, and many of $X(1,1), \ldots, X(n,n)$ could be zero.
-We can significantly reduce the size of the $\HT$ by exploiting the sparsity of the optimal solution.
+In Section \ref{Subsec: subproblems of H}, we show that $\HT$ can be reduced to an LP with $O(n^2)$ variables and $O(n^2)$ constraints for HSI matrices $A \in \Real^{d \times n}$ with $d \le n$.
+Accordingly, when $n$ is large, directly solving the LP, as in the previous study \cite{Miz22}, becomes computationally challenging.
+To remedy this computational issue, we develop the RCE algorithm for solving $\HT$ efficiently based on the framework of column generation, which is known as a classical but powerful technique for solving large-scale LPs; see, for instance, the textbook \cite{Ber97} for details on column generation methods.
+The algorithm is based on the observation that there may be many zero rows in the optimal solution of $\HT$.
+We can significantly reduce the size of $\HT$ by exploiting the sparsity of the optimal solution.